 The corporate trustee1 of each PAF must have at least one independent director who is a responsible person.
 This person must be actively involved in the decision-making of the fund.
 They cannot be:

 - a donor who has contributed more than $10,000, or

-- an associate2 of a founder or such a donor.
+- a relative2 or other associate3 of a founder or such a donor, or

 Individuals with a degree of responsibility to the community as a whole are generally known as ‘responsible persons’.
 They would generally include those who are well known to a broad section of the community as a result of their employment, or belong to a professional body.
 Examples include school principals, solicitors, doctors, members of parliament and accountants.

 Where a PAF does not have a responsible person, it cannot make any decisions until such a person is appointed.